Program’s identity and key information

 - Digital Humanities

-Some knowledge of Aegean archaeology and/or ancient Greek history is preferred.
-Strong information technology skills are recommended, and some experience working with databases will be an advantage.
-Applicants also must have good writing and communication skills and must be able to work as a member of a team.
+Strong background in Classics and some knowledge of Aegean archaeology and/or ancient Greek history is preferred.
+Applicants also must have good writing and communication skills.
 Basic knowledge of modern Greek might be helpful for the intern but is not required.